mgrman/BlazorWith3d/README.md

 ### Prio 0 (what to do next)

+- switch to ArraySegment instead of byte[]

+- switch debug relay back as normal renderer
+    - maybe with long initialization while it waits for connection?

+- unity should refresh on new connection (e.g. backend was restarted)

+- add checks if no renderer

 - better JS plugin via $ as in https://github.com/Made-For-Gamers/NEAR-Unity-WebGL-API/blob/main/Assets/WebGLSupport/WebGLInput/WebGLInput.jslib

-- render screen in unity and stream to blazor for debug mode

 - Investigate and optimize render modes and stream rendering and better handling of Maui limitations for render mode https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-9.0